alexerfurt/FEND-P6/README.md

 *All variables that have the same value as soon as the functions starts (pizzaItems, numPizzas, dx, newwidth) were taken out of the for-loop in order to prevent unnecessary re-creation & re-calculations and thus to increase computational efficiency (<5ms time to resize pizza)

-4. Build automation - piping files from 'src' to corresponding 'dist'-folder
+//4.Build automation - piping files from 'src' to corresponding 'dist'-folder

 *further compression of pizzeria.jpg